 So I like to think that Leonard Cohen really did save my life, if only indirectly.
 But more than that – it was YOU!
 The people who actually care enough about my music to listen, enjoy, comment and reach out.
 The guy that sent me that email years ago was one of them.
 And each one of you that takes the time to listen to my music really makes me appreciate life more.
 So thank you.

 Before I end this, I have a little addendum to this story.

 One of the best indications that I got that my life was headed in a much healthier direction was after I’d broken up with my girlfriend and gone through another relationship that really broke my heart, and I then met a beautiful girl at a bar.
 I got up the nerve to buy her a drink, and I sang to her.
 My former self would never have had the nerve to do anything of the sort.
 The night then ended up being really messed up, and my longing was definitely not quenched.
 But instead of getting depressed and wallowing in it, I wrote a song about it.

 This is one of my favorite songs of mine.
 In fact, I’m getting ready to release it on an album for the second time.
 It was featured on the Misery Loves Company album, and there will be an updated version of it on my new record.

 Here’s the song, if you want to hear the story of that bizarre night, when my recovery from depression was tested.
-It’s called Good Girls Go to Heaven.
+It’s called Good Girls Go to Heaven and it was recorded at the Melodica festival, an annual international festival of folk music that I have played every year for over a decade.
 I hope you enjoy it.